anthonychu/functions-log-suppression/README.md

 # Azure Functions - suppressing logs

 Logging from Azure Functions Core Tools and Host can be quite verbose.
-Documenting different ways to suppress the logs.
+Documenting different ways to suppress the logs here.

 Some logs from the Azure Functions Job Host can be disabled in **host.json**, while others cannot.